bxlab/class-ibs-796-fall2013/python/vars-types/tutorial.md

 ## IPython

-You can run python commands in a handful of ways; you can create executable scripts, you can run the python interpreter, you can run IPython, or you can run IPython notebook.
+You can run python commands in a handful of ways; you can create executable scripts, you can run the python interpreter, or you can run IPython.
 IPython is an alternative to the built-in Python interpreter with some nice features.
-IPython notebook gives you interactive access to the python interpreter from within a browser window, and it allows you to save your commands as a "notebook".
 Lets give the built-in interpreter a spin.

 ```
-swc@swc:~$ python
+username@host:~$ python
 Python 2.7.3 (default, Apr 20 2012, 22:44:07)
 [GCC 4.6.3] on linux2
 Type "help", "copyright", "credits" or "license" for more information.